JunaidUsmani2468/WanderLust/README.md

 * **🎨 Custom UI & Landing Page**
     * Deviating from the standard layout, I designed a completely unique **Home Page** with modern aesthetics and dynamic animations for a fluid user experience.

+* **👥 Interactive User Menu:**
-    * **Interactive User Menu:** A responsive, conditional dropdown menu that adapts based on authentication state (Guest vs. Logged-in User).
+    * A responsive, conditional dropdown menu that adapts based on authentication state (Guest vs. Logged-in User).

+* **🧑‍💻 Custom Branding & Animated Logo**
+    * I designed a highly styled, custom logo using SVG icons.
+Unlike standard static images, I implemented CSS animations within the SVG itself to create a dynamic and engaging visual identity that makes the brand feel alive.

 * **⭐ Custom Rating System**
     * Built from scratch using **Pure JavaScript & CSS**.
 No heavy external rating libraries were used, ensuring lightweight performance and complete control over the styling.